josephsl/wintenApps/readme.md

 ## General

 * In context menus for Start Menu tiles, submenus are properly recognized.
 * Certain dialogs are now recognized as proper dialogs.
-This include Insider Preview dialog (settings app) and new-style UAC dialog in build 14328 and later for NvDA 2016.2.1 or earlier.
+These include Insider Preview dialog (settings app) and new-style UAC dialog in build 14328 and later for NvDA 2016.2.1 or earlier.
 * Appearance/close of suggestions for certain search fields (notably Settings and Store apps) is announced via sounds and braille.
 This also includes Start menu search box.
+This is scheduled to be included in NVDA 2017.3.
 * NVDA can announce suggestion count when performing a search in majority of cases.
 This option is controlled by "Report object position information" in Object presentation dialog.
 * In certain context menus (such as in Edge), position information (e.g. 1 of 2) is no longer announced.
 * The following UIA events are recognized: Controller for, live region change, system alert, element selected, window opened.
+With NVDA set to run with debug logging enabled, these events will be tracked.
 * Added ability to check for add-on updates (automatic or manual) via the new Windows 10 App Essentials dialog found in NvDA Preferences menu.
 By default, stable and development versions will check for new updates automatically on a weekly or daily basis, respectively.
-* Ability to track events coming from Universal Windows Platform (UWP) apps if NVDA is run with debug logging enabled.
 * Initial support for floating Emoji input panel in build 16215 or later (for best experience when reading emojis, use Windows OneCore speech synthesizer).
 * In some apps, live region text is announced.
 This includes alerts in Edge, results in Calculator and others.
 Note that this may result in double-speaking in some cases.
 * Toasts are no longer announced multiple times in Creators Update and later.
+This fix is included in NVDA 2017.3.

 ## Alarms and clock